-Seven artists from the UK will be showcasing an original piece of artwork at this year's edition of the Biennale.
+Seven artists from the UK showcased an original piece of artwork at last year's edition of the Biennale.
 See below, for more information on their works.

 About the curator's vision

-Curator Sudarshan Shetty’s vision for the 2016 Biennale draws from mythical accounts of India as the "land of seven rivers."
-Looking at motifs such as tradition and community, Shetty asks: "What does it mean to be together in time—to be contemporary?"
-In the short video above, Sudarshan talks about his vision for KMB 2016.
+Curator Sudarshan Shetty’s vision for the 2016 Biennale drew from mythical accounts of India as the "land of seven rivers."

 In keeping with its curatorial vision, this edition of the Biennale attempts to question and blur the boundaries that categorise the various disciplines of artistic expression.

-KMB 2016 will feature works by visual artists, poets, musicians and performance professionals from diverse cultural and artistic traditions.
+KMB 2016 featured works by visual artists, poets, musicians and performance professionals from diverse cultural and artistic traditions.